TheMikerik/ATR-SB-Indicator/ATR-SB Indicator/readme.md

 * 1.1 - Readme edited, Title of the indicator changed
 * 1.2 - Added filling, trendline edited, UI and tips added

+## To Do List
+* Make trendline transparent on SB Candle
+* Add option to diable showing sell/buy labels
+* Add formula to calculate profit of each signal
+* Merge it with Consolidation Zones indicator

 ## Credits
 This indicator is inspired by "UT Bot" indicator.
 My code basically works on it, but I created my version of it.
 If you want to get some more information about this indicator click [here](https://theforexgeek.com/ut-bot-alerts-indicator/)